Letter-to-Christian-Scholars/Letter-to-Christian-Scholars/docs/Grooming-And-Conditioning-In-Christianity.md

 ## **This is my theory based on everything above.
 No scientific reason**

 It is honestly a very ingenious cycle.
 It sounds like something that requires thought to create, and it does.
+Think of a narcist who gains power, their methods follow every one of these below steps